geeksforsocialchange/gfsc-v3/content/blog/2019/placecal-capabilities-approach/index.md

 </ol>
 The key difference between a capability approach and deficit or social approaches to technology is that the latter two only address the problem from a technical or a social perspective respectively.
 Deficit approaches only address technical issues related to physical accessibility, while social approaches only address issues related to categories of social accessibility.

 Taken together, we argue they are insufficient to overcome the multiple technical, social and economic barriers to the actual socio-technical needs desired by communities in deprived neighbourhoods.
-These approaches do not require either direct engagement with those who are excluded, or a social commitment to helping individuals overcome their specific barriers but instead focus on representational issues (‘could someone with a disability <em>theoretically</em> <em>access</em> this service?’) with little (or no) accountability to any specific population (‘is this specific person or group <em>actually</em> <em>benefiting</em> from this service?’).
+These approaches do not require either direct engagement with those who are excluded, or a social commitment to helping individuals overcome their specific barriers but instead focus on representational issues (‘could someone with a disability _theoretically_ _access_ this service?’) with little (or no) accountability to any specific population (‘is this specific person or group _actually_ _benefiting_ from this service?’).

 In contrast, the CTP approach requires a creative partnership that can produce active solutions to specific experiences of exclusion that address the interdependence between social and technical issues.
 We believe that the case study presented here strongly indicates that such an integrated process can create and realize dramatically more inclusive opportunities.

 At this point we seek to highlight one key lesson from the pilot process.
 We believe that processes of engagement that seek to overcome exclusionary mechanisms and to create and realise opportunities have to be concretely situated.
 ‘Direct’ engagement recognises that it is the quality of the relationships between specific people in a particular place which enables the expression or suppression of the potential and actual capability of individuals.
 The specific barriers faced by individuals and groups are varied and interdependent and social and technical, all at the same time.
-The engagement process supports each community group to work in direct collaboration with the agencies and expertise needed to address the specific barriers that prevent people achieving active, ontological goals, <em>in their own neighbourhood</em>.
+The engagement process supports each community group to work in direct collaboration with the agencies and expertise needed to address the specific barriers that prevent people achieving active, ontological goals, _in their own neighbourhood_.
 This specificity is essential to the objective of addressing both the absolutely particular actual and potential aspects of individual and collective capability.

 The PlaceCal CTP specifically is focussed on actually connecting specific people to a source of trusted community information.
 This could mean helping people to turn a paper calendar into a digital one; negotiating with managers for permission to share information; working with off-site IT support to set up systems to share information; or making a printed copy of a month’s events available at a local corner shop on request.
-While each of these desires has an accessibility and inclusion requirement that <em>could</em> be addressed individually, it is hopefully clear that the capability approach places these often unique needs in a meaningful, timely, and strategic context.
+While each of these desires has an accessibility and inclusion requirement that _could_ be addressed individually, it is hopefully clear that the capability approach places these often unique needs in a meaningful, timely, and strategic context.

 A CTP creates a wide range of shared benefits by enabling specific people in a particular place to realise opportunities that they were unable to do before.
 It increases the capabilities of both individuals and groups working in partnership, enabling people not to use technology as an instrument but use technology to ‘do and be’ what they actually want.

 The authors are now working on a cross-sector collaborative funding bid to ‘roll out’ PlaceCal to the City of Manchester, working in partnership with the neighbourhood team, library services, housing associations, GPs, and the Local Care Organisation.
 This bid will enable the creation of a charity that will own and direct the PlaceCal initiative, funded and managed for the wider benefit of local communities on behalf of its members.
 We hope that this realisation of the capability approach can radically transform the way that we think about and share community information and build technology, both in the UK and internationally, and paves the way for similar initiatives by others.

-{{ include smallsignup.html custom="Join our mailing list to hear more about our projects and receive our articles directly to your inbox." }}
+{{<smallsignup "Join our mailing list to hear more about our projects and receive our articles directly to your inbox.">}}

-<h2 id="acknowledgements">Acknowledgements</h2>
+## Acknowledgements

 The authors would like to thank Matt Youngson and April Manderson from the MAFN team; Mark Dormand, Jazz Chatfield and Justin Hellings from GFSC; Age Friendly Hulme and Moss Side; Dr Alaisdair Honeyman; and Patrick Hanfling.

-<h2 id="disclosure-statement">Disclosure statement</h2>
+## Disclosure statement

 The authors are engaged in acquiring funding to further develop the PlaceCal pilot, and therefore have a financial interest in its success.

-<h2 id="funding">Funding</h2>
+## Funding

-Innovate UK’s <em>CityVerve</em> program funded the PlaceCal pilot.
+Innovate UK’s _CityVerve_ program funded the PlaceCal pilot.
 It was supported by a community development grant from Manchester City Council.

-{{ include kofi.html custom="Buy us a Ko-fi if you want to support Geeks for Social Change's projects, including PlaceCal." }}
+{{<kofi "Buy us a Ko-fi if you want to support Geeks for Social Change's projects, including PlaceCal.">}}

 <section class="footnotes" role="doc-endnotes">

-<h3 id="references" class="unnumbered">References</h3>
+### References

 <div id="refs" class="references" role="doc-bibliography">
 <div id="ref-ageuk2015">
 Age UK.
-(2015). <em>Later life in a digital world</em>.
+(2015). *Later life in a digital world*.
 Retrieved from <a href="https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/later_life_in_a_digital_world.pdf">https://www.ageuk.org.uk/globalassets/age-uk/documents/reports-and-publications/reports-and-briefings/active-communities/later_life_in_a_digital_world.pdf</a>

 </div>

 <div id="ref-alsop2005">
-Alsop, R., &amp; Heinsohn, N. (2005). <em>Measuring Empowerment in Practice: Structuring Analysis and Framing Indicators</em>. <a href="https://doi.org/10.1596/1813-9450-3510">https://doi.org/10.1596/1813-9450-3510</a>
+Alsop, R., &amp; Heinsohn, N. (2005). *Measuring Empowerment in Practice: Structuring Analysis and Framing Indicators*. <a href="https://doi.org/10.1596/1813-9450-3510">https://doi.org/10.1596/1813-9450-3510</a>

 </div>
 <div id="ref-vandeursen2014">
 Deursen, A. J. van, &amp; Dijk, J. A. van.
 (2014).
-The digital divide shifts to differences in usage. <em>New Media &amp; Society</em>, <em>16</em>(3), 507–526. <a href="https://doi.org/10.1177/1461444813487959">https://doi.org/10.1177/1461444813487959</a>
+The digital divide shifts to differences in usage. *New Media &amp; Society*, *16*(3), 507–526. <a href="https://doi.org/10.1177/1461444813487959">https://doi.org/10.1177/1461444813487959</a>

 </div>
 <div id="ref-durie2013">
 Durie, R., &amp; Wyatt, K. (2013).
-Connecting communities and complexity: A case study in creating the conditions for transformational change. <em>Critical Public Health</em>, <em>23</em>(2), 174–187. <a href="https://doi.org/10.1080/09581596.2013.781266">https://doi.org/10.1080/09581596.2013.781266</a>
+Connecting communities and complexity: A case study in creating the conditions for transformational change. *Critical Public Health*, *23*(2), 174–187. <a href="https://doi.org/10.1080/09581596.2013.781266">https://doi.org/10.1080/09581596.2013.781266</a>

 </div>
 <div id="ref-franklin1999">
-Franklin, U. (1999). <em>The real world of technology</em>.
+Franklin, U. (1999). *The real world of technology*.
 House of Anansi.

 </div>
 <div id="ref-friemel2016">
 Friemel, T. N. (2016).
-The digital divide has grown old: Determinants of a digital divide among seniors. <em>New Media &amp; Society</em>, <em>18</em>(2), 313–331. <a href="https://doi.org/10.1177/1461444814538648">https://doi.org/10.1177/1461444814538648</a>
+The digital divide has grown old: Determinants of a digital divide among seniors. *New Media &amp; Society*, *18*(2), 313–331. <a href="https://doi.org/10.1177/1461444814538648">https://doi.org/10.1177/1461444814538648</a>

 </div>
 <div id="ref-grossi2017">
 Grossi, G., &amp; Pianezzi, D. (2017).
-Smart cities: Utopia or neoliberal ideology? <em>Cities</em>, <em>69</em>, 79–85. <a href="https://doi.org/10.1016/j.cities.2017.07.012">https://doi.org/10.1016/j.cities.2017.07.012</a>
+Smart cities: Utopia or neoliberal ideology? *Cities*, *69*, 79–85. <a href="https://doi.org/10.1016/j.cities.2017.07.012">https://doi.org/10.1016/j.cities.2017.07.012</a>

 </div>
 <div id="ref-irving2017">
 Irving, G., Neves, A. L., Dambha-Miller, H., Oishi, A., Tagashira, H., Verho, A., &amp; Holden, J. (2017).
-International variations in primary care physician consultation time: A systematic review of 67 countries. <em>BMJ Open</em>, <em>7</em>(10), e017902. <a href="https://doi.org/10.1136/bmjopen-2017-017902">https://doi.org/10.1136/bmjopen-2017-017902</a>
+International variations in primary care physician consultation time: A systematic review of 67 countries. *BMJ Open*, *7*(10), e017902. <a href="https://doi.org/10.1136/bmjopen-2017-017902">https://doi.org/10.1136/bmjopen-2017-017902</a>

 </div>
 <div id="ref-kleine2013">
-Kleine, D. (2013). <em>Technologies of choice?: ICTs, development, and the capabilities approach</em>.
+Kleine, D. (2013). *Technologies of choice?: ICTs, development, and the capabilities approach*.
 MIT Press.

 </div>
 <div id="ref-mcneal2008">
 McNeal, R., Hale, K., &amp; Dotterweich, L. (2008).
-Citizen–Government Interaction and the Internet: Expectations and Accomplishments in Contact, Quality, and Trust. <em>Journal of Information Technology &amp; Politics</em>, <em>5</em>(2), 213–229. <a href="https://doi.org/10.1080/19331680802298298">https://doi.org/10.1080/19331680802298298</a>
+Citizen–Government Interaction and the Internet: Expectations and Accomplishments in Contact, Quality, and Trust. *Journal of Information Technology &amp; Politics*, *5*(2), 213–229. <a href="https://doi.org/10.1080/19331680802298298">https://doi.org/10.1080/19331680802298298</a>

 </div>
 <div id="ref-nesta2013">